 (3) On receipt of a ballot paper the returning officer is to place it in a ballot box arranged for the purpose.

-236. Scrutineers
+236. Scrutineers, appointment and functions of

 (1) Each candidate may, by notice to the returning officer, appoint a scrutineer and a deputy scrutineer.